TomaszWaszczyk/historia.waszczyk.com/src/content/august-25.md

 ### 2023

+<a href="./documents/august/bws_book.pdf" target="_blank">A Guided Journey Into the World of Abstract Mathematics and the Writing of Proofs</a>

+---

 "The Garden in Flower", 1900 By Claude Monet (French, 1840-1926), Place of creation: Giverny, France

 "Claude Monet lived for forty-three years, from 1883 to 1926, in his house in Giverny.
 With a passion for gardening as well as for colours, he conceived both his flower garden and water garden as true works of art.